YashSavalkar321/demo/README.md

 # demo
-this is repository for demo.
+this is repository for demonstration.